Bargo727/DIU/README.md

 # DIU
-Code used to produce figures in manuscript "Delay-Induced Uncertainty in a Paradigmatic Glucose-Insulin Model" is found in this repository.
+Code used to produce figures in manuscripts "Delay-Induced Uncertainty in a Paradigmatic Glucose-Insulin Model" and "Delay-Induced Uncertainty in the Glucose-Insulin System: Pathogenecity for Obesity and Type-2 Diabeetes Mellitus" is found in this repository.

 #Ultradian.m contains code encoding the full Ultradian glucose-insulin model.
 It must be called using ode23 in other MATLAB scripts.